hackupc/guides-page/_pages/guide/volunteer.md

 ### Code of Conduct
 TL;DR. Be respectful.
 Harassment and abuse are never tolerated.
 You are the forefront image of the hackathon when the organizers are not around.
-Please try to convey the same attitude we ask our participants to have :) http://static.mlh.io/docs/mlh-code-of-conduct.pdf
+Please read [HackUPC's code of Conduct](https://hackupc.com/code_conduct) and try to convey the same attitude we ask our participants to have :) http://static.mlh.io/docs/mlh-code-of-conduct.pdf